In a Nutshell:

 If you’re using a conventional, manual wheelchair, it’s pretty simple.
 Your trusty assistant gets behind the chair and pushes.

 Moving around in the TrailRider requires coordination.
 The person in front is the “point person,” providing the primary muscle, pulling the occupant forward.
-The second and optional third members of the team are behind the chair, holding the handles there, providing balance and stability.
+The team’s second and optional third members are behind the chair, holding the handles there, providing balance and stability.

-The occupant of the seat is the director or “team captain.”
-Since he or she can feel every wobble of the chair, he’s the one to provide direction to the other members of the team to keep everything on track and moving in the right direction.
+The seat occupant is the director or “team captain.”
+Since he or she can feel every wobble of the chair, he or she provides direction to the other team members to keep everything on track and moving in the right direction.

-Sounds pretty straightforward and it is, but there are a couple of wrinkles when moving up or down a hill.
+It sounds pretty straightforward, and it is, but there are a couple of wrinkles when moving up or down a hill.

-When moving downhill, the people in the back serve as the brake (manually operating the brakes and holding the chair back to keep it from running over the person on point).
-Again, communication is critical to making sure everything goes smoothly.
+When moving downhill, the people in the back serve as the brakes (manually operating the brakes and holding the chair back to keep it from running over the person on point).
+Again, communication is critical to ensuring everything goes smoothly.

-This part – the teamwork aspect will take practice and some getting used to, but it’s time well-spent.
-Before you know it, your crew will be operating as a smoothly functional unit, capable of navigating just about any type of terrain and taking you anywhere you want to go.
+This part – the teamwork aspect will take practice and some getting used to, but it’s time well spent.
+Before you know it, your crew will be operating as a smoothly functional unit, capable of navigating just about any terrain and taking you anywhere you want to go.

 Pros and Cons of the Black Diamond Trail Rider